dillonpan/riot-tft-api/README.md

 summoner = sum_response.json()
 print(summoner)
 ```
-Everytime you send a requests, you receive a HTTP response code back.
+Every time you send a request, you receive a HTTP response code back.
 "200" means successful while other numbers would represent different errors.
 The information we successfully retrieved was in the form a dictionary.
 I've replaced the personal values retrieved with the type of that value you would receive.

 200
 {